-- sexual knowledge which is beyond their age (or developmental level) or sexual drawings/language - saying that they have secrets that they cannot tell anyone about - sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn - fear of being left with a specific person or group of people - having nightmares - running away from home - bedwetting - eating problems such as overeating or anorexia - self-harm or mutilation, sometimes leading to suicide attempts - substance or drug abuse - suddenly having unexplained sources of money - not allowed to have friends (particularly in adolescence) - acting in a sexually explicit way towards adults - Sexual abuse is not solely perpetrated by adult males.
-Women also commit acts of sexual abuse, as can other children (peer-on-peer abuse).
+Sexual knowledge which is beyond their age (or developmental level) or sexual drawings/language

+- Saying that they have secrets that they cannot tell anyone about - Sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn - Fear of being left with a specific person or group of people - Having nightmares - Running away from home - Bedwetting - Eating problems such as overeating or anorexia - Self-harm or mutilation, sometimes leading to suicide attempts - Substance or drug abuse - Suddenly having unexplained sources of money - Not allowed to have friends (particularly in adolescence) - Acting in a sexually explicit way towards adults - Sexual abuse is not solely perpetrated by adult males.
+Women also commit acts of sexual abuse, as can other children (child-on-child abuse).